When is a religion a cult?

 Factual descriptions that do not praise, inconvenient laws and their enforcement, criticism, probing questions, outside friendships on the wane, facts that contradict their dogma, and more—things the rest of us would call normal life—are all deemed persecution.

 It’s not unusual for cult members to bring upon themselves the very negative attention they bemoan.
-They may break laws; proselytize in aggressive, interruptive, unwelcome ways; demand undeserved privileges; shun outsiders; dress oddly; harass; boast of being Elect, visionary, or otherwise superior; discriminate; seek to control the behavior of co-workers, friends, and neighbors; and condemn outsiders as misguided, blind, evil, or hell-bound.
+They may break laws; proselytize in aggressive, interruptive, unwelcome ways; demand undeserved privileges; shun outsiders; dress oddly; harass; boast of being the Elect or otherwise superior; discriminate; seek to control the behavior of co-workers, friends, and neighbors; and condemn outsiders as misguided, blind, evil, or hell-bound.
 When outsiders fail to receive such behaviors with warmth, understanding, and good cheer, it’s persecution.

 6. “We’re the answer to everything”